40 highly trained jihadis being readied for strikes in India at JeM’s Balakot facility

 New Delhi, Oct 14: India is keeping a close watch on the Balakot terror facility, where nearly 40 jihadis are being imparted training by the Jaish-e-Mohammad.
 It may be recalled that the terror facility that was hit by the Indian Air Force was recently opened up.

-The information that is based on Intelligence gathering suggests that these 40 jihadis are being training to strike at Jammu and Kashmir as well as other parts of the country.
-In the past few weeks, the Intelligence has indicated that Pakistan would up the ante and strike at various locations that includes, Maharashtra, Gujarat and some of the southern states.
+The information that is based on Intelligence gathering suggests that these 40 jihadis are being trained to strike at Jammu and Kashmir as well as other parts of the country.
+In the past few weeks, the Intelligence has indicated that Pakistan would up the ante and strike at various locations that include, Maharashtra, Gujarat and some of the southern states.

 After the IAF strikes, the Balakot facility had been shut down.
-However this is for the first time that the facility has been activated following the strike.
+However, this is for the first time that the facility has been activated following the strike.

 Fanatic religious to aquatic training, why Balakot is the most lethal terror producing factory